Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 Behind on Mortgage Payments in Utah?
 Here Is What to Do

 Falling behind on a Utah mortgage sets a sequence in motion that operates faster than most homeowners expect.
-Utah uses a non-judicial trust deed foreclosure process — no court involvement, no judge, no 12-month redemption period.
-Once the Notice of Default is recorded, the minimum time to trustee sale is approximately 4 months.
-Once the trustee's deed is recorded after the sale, Utah provides no post-sale redemption period for most residential properties.
+Utah uses a non-judicial trust deed foreclosure process under Utah Code Ann. § 57-1-23 — no court involvement, no judge, no 12-month redemption period.
+Once the Notice of Default is recorded under § 57-1-24, the minimum time to trustee sale is approximately 4 months.
+Utah Code Ann. § 57-1-31 preserves a reinstatement right through 3 business days before the trustee sale, but once the trustee's deed is recorded after the sale, Utah provides no post-sale redemption period for most residential properties.
 The sale is final.
+Under § 57-1-32, a lender seeking a deficiency must file suit within 3 months of the sale, with any judgment capped at the lesser of (outstanding debt minus fair market value) or (outstanding debt minus sale price).

 The Wasatch Front's Silicon Slopes appreciation and high price-to-income ratios mean Utah homeowners carry significant mortgage obligations.
 A job disruption, income reduction, or unexpected expense that triggers delinquency demands an immediate response — not a wait-and-see approach.